 [Section 70 amended by No. 58 of 2010 s.
 176.]

-71. Cost of audit
+71. Cost of audit done under s.
+69

 (1) The cost of an audit carried out pursuant to section 69 shall be as agreed between the Commissioner and the auditor and paid as the Commissioner in writing directs, either by the Commissioner or by the settlement agent whose trust accounts have been the subject of the audit.